gulam101/Survey-Form/README.md

 The user loads the web page and then they fill in a survey.
 Once they have finished completing the survey, they don't need to do anything else.
 The webpage will give the user a completion form which tells them they have completed the form and they don't need to do anything else.

+### What I learnt:
+- Better understanding of HTML and CSS

 ### Constraints: ###

 I didn't add any PHP to get it working.
 I also had an issue where some of the elements would overlap each other.
 In order to fix that problem, I managed to use padding in CSS to fix that issue.
 After using that padding it solved my problem and I no longer had any elements overlapping each other.
 Another constraint that I managed to overcome was that when the user resized the webpage it would cause the width and height to be